 China renews orange alert for high temperatures

-Temperatures in parts of Shaanxi, Hubei, Sichuan, Chongqing, Jiangsu, Anhui and Zhejiang may surpass 40 degrees Celsius, said the center.
+Temperatures in parts of Shaanxi, Sichuan, Chongqing, Hubei, Hunan, Anhui, Jiangsu and Zhejiang may surpass 40 degrees Celsius, said the center.

 The center advised the public to avoid outdoor activities during high-temperature periods and suggested workers shorten the duration of exposure to high temperatures outdoors.